quantumlib/ReCirq/.github/SECURITY.md

 issues are public, and doing so could allow someone to exploit the information before the problem can be addressed.
-Instead, please use the GitHub ["Report a Vulnerability"](https://github.com/quantumlib/recirq/security/advisories/new) interface from the _Security_ tab of the recirq repository.
+Instead, please use the GitHub ["Report a Vulnerability"](https://github.com/quantumlib/recirq/security/advisories/new) interface from the _Security_ tab of the ReCirq repository.

-Please report security issues in third-party modules to the person or team maintaining the module rather than the recirq project stewards, unless you believe that some action needs to be taken with recirq in order to guard against the effects of a security vulnerability in a third-party module.
+Please report security issues in third-party modules to the person or team maintaining the module rather than the  project stewards, unless you believe that some action needs to be taken with ReCirq in order to guard against the effects of a security vulnerability in a third-party module.

 ## Responses to security reports